 My base for my five day exploration of Cardiff its coastline and surrounding areas, The River House Hostel a gentle five minute stroll from the cities central rail station.

-I’m on the Isle of Skye staying at the BROADFORD BACKPACKERS Hostel organising myself to climb Beinna Caillick and The Broadford Red Hills.
+I’m on the Isle of Skye staying organising myself to climb Beinna Caillick and The Broadford Red Hills.

 Along the Great Glen Way path I’m now meeting people without backpacks and big boots.
 Locals walking their dogs, a sure sign I’m entering Fort William’s local community, and coming to the end of my walk.